 Short Answer

-Both the model and the market expect Oklahoma City Thunder to win the 2026 Pro Basketball Championship, with no compelling evidence of mispricing.
+Both the model and the market expect Oklahoma City to be the Pro Basketball Champion in 2026, with no compelling evidence of mispricing.

 1. Executive Verdict